When it comes to sports and athletics, injuries can sometimes be a part of the game.

-This article lists 14 foods and supplements you should consider adding to your diet to help recover from an injury more quickly.
+This article lists 14 foods and supplements you can consider adding to your diet to help you recover from an injury more quickly.

 Protein is an important building block for many tissues in your body, including muscle.

-For all these reasons, make sure to include protein-rich foods like meat, fish, poultry, tofu, beans, peas, nuts or seeds in your daily menu.
+For all these reasons, make sure to include protein-rich foods like meat, fish, poultry, eggs, tofu, beans, peas, nuts, or seeds in your daily menu.

-Bottom Line: Eating protein-rich foods at every meal and snack may help prevent muscle loss following an injury.
+Eating protein-rich foods at every meal and for snacks may help lessen muscle loss following an injury.
 Protein-rich foods may also help you regain muscle mass faster once you return to training.

-As an added bonus, fiber-rich foods tend to be high in several other nutrients essential for your recovery, including vitamin C, magnesium and zinc (2, 11).
-However, note that restricting calories too severely can reduce wound healing and promote muscle loss, both of which negatively affect recovery (2, 12, 13).
+However, note that restricting calories too severely can reduce wound healing and promote muscle loss, both of which negatively affect recovery (

-Therefore, individuals who were attempting to lose body fat before the injury should consider postponing their weight loss efforts.
-Instead, focus on maintaining your body weight until recovery is complete.
+Therefore, if you were attempting to lose body fat before the injury, consider postponing your weight loss efforts.
+Instead, focus on maintaining your body weight until your recovery is complete.

-Therefore, getting enough vitamin C from your diet is a great way to help your body rebuild tissue after an injury.
+Therefore, getting enough vitamin C in your diet is a great way to help your body rebuild tissue after an injury.

 Luckily, vitamin C is one of the easiest vitamins to get enough of through your diet.

-Foods with the highest amounts of it include citrus fruits, red and yellow bell peppers, dark leafy greens, kiwi, broccoli, berries, tomatoes, mango and papaya.
+Some of the foods highest in vitamin C are citrus fruits, red and yellow bell peppers, dark leafy greens, kiwi, broccoli, berries, tomatoes, mango, and papaya.

 Nevertheless, the small number of people who can’t consume enough vitamin C-rich foods may want to consider taking supplements.

-Bottom Line: Vitamin-C rich foods can help your body produce the collagen that’s required to rebuild tissue after an injury.
-It can also help prevent excessive inflammation from slowing down your recovery.
+Vitamin C-rich foods can help your body produce the collagen that’s required to rebuild tissue after an injury.
+It may also help prevent excessive inflammation from slowing down your recovery.

 One way to prevent excess inflammation from delaying your recovery is to eat enough omega-3 fats.

-You can also prevent excess or prolonged inflammation by limiting omega-6 fats, which are commonly found in corn, canola, cottonseed, soy and sunflower oils.
+You can also prevent excess or prolonged inflammation by limiting your consumption of omega-6 fats, which are commonly found in corn, canola, cottonseed, soy, and sunflower oils.

-In addition, some studies report that omega-3 supplements may help increase the creation of muscle protein, reduce the loss of muscle during immobilization and promote recovery from concussions (18, 19, 20, 21).
+In addition, some studies report that omega-3 supplements may help increase the creation of muscle protein, reduce the loss of muscle during immobilization, and promote recovery from concussions (

-That said, high intakes of omega-3 fats from supplements may reduce your body’s ability to regain muscle mass once you return to training.
-Therefore, it may be best to increase your omega-3 intake from foods rather than supplements (22).
+However, high intakes of omega-3 fats from supplements may reduce your body’s ability to regain muscle mass once you return to training.
+Therefore, it may be best to increase your omega-3 intake through foods rather than supplements (

-Bottom Line: Foods rich in omega-3 fats may help speed up your recovery by limiting excessive or prolonged inflammation.
+Foods rich in omega-3 fats may help speed up your recovery by helping to prevent excessive or prolonged inflammation.
 Limiting your intake of omega-6 fats can also be helpful.